The most common security breach with AWS S3 object storage is caused by misconfiguration.

 The output of this will be:

-And that’s it, we’re done!
+Note that the "X-Amz-Expires" header is set to the default expire time of 3600 seconds or 1 hour.
 By the time you’re reading this, the link will likely be expired, proving that presigned URLs work as intended.

 Presigned URLs are a great way to give limited access to the contents of a file.
 You can create them for a specific file or for all the files in a bucket.
 The person who receives the pre-signed URL can then access the files according to the permissions I specify.